 Hey James!
 Love the game.
 Just a quick note on your adventurer card picker program.
 You have a bug on line 153 of index.html.
 You call shuffle(spadess) instead of shuffle(spades).
 This means the spades come out in the same order every time you move through the whole set of 13 spades cards.
 Thanks for making that for us!

 The adventure is a journal writing game for a single player.
 During the game you will be creating a world and filling it with it's own people, traditions and folklore by journaling your characters adventures in it.

 All you need to play is something to log your journey in and a standard deck of playing cards.

-Game play revolves around drawing cards, interpreting it;s meaning and then creating a journal entry to document your characters adventure.
-Cards a divided into four piles by suit, each suit meaning a different thing.
+Game play revolves around drawing cards, interpreting their, meaning and then creating a journal entry to document your characters adventure.
+Cards are divided into four piles by suit, each suit meaning a different thing.

 Check out this video by Lunch Break Heroes that explains the game well!

 The Adventurer is not just a single game anymore, it hasexpansions, and even a whole other game based on it.
 Here, have a look:

 The Adventurer: Space between the Stars, is a Sci-Fi re-working of the popular journalling game, The Adventurer.
 Unlike the original game which uses one card table so you can explore a world, The Adventurer: Space between the Stars uses two!